atul-github/linkedin-posts/README.md

 # Introduction

-This application can upload .jsonl file which consists of linkedin posts.
-It creates nodes for linkedin members and edges connecting nodes.
-It provides simple streamlit UI to play with.
+This application allows you to upload a .jsonl file containing LinkedIn posts.
+It creates nodes for LinkedIn members and edges to connect them.
+A simple Streamlit UI is provided to interact with the application.

 # Install

 ## Python install
+First, install the required Python version and dependencies:

 ```sh
 $ sudo apt install python3